 Under Danish law there are, however, several ways in which multiple claimants may commence legal proceedings.
 Generally, three forms predominate:

-- multiple parties and the defendant agree on a test case concerning one or a few individual claimants;
+- multiple claimants sue under one statement of claim and agree with the defendant on one or more test cases concerning one or a few individual claimants;

-- multiple claimants sue individually and have their claims joined in one court proceeding; and
+- multiple claimants sue individually and have their claims joined in one court proceeding (which may also lead to the selection of test cases); and

 - multiple claimants file a class action.